-- Hardship withdrawals can only be requested after the official withdrawal/drop period.
-A student wanting to withdraw before mid- term must follow the regular withdrawal procedure. - No hardship withdrawals will be considered for prior academic years.
-Academic years begin in fall semester and end in summer semester. - Students are only considered for hardship withdrawal if they are making satisfactory academic progress (Grade of D or better in at least one class) prior to the last day to withdrawal. - Hardship withdrawals are typically processed as total or complete withdrawals from the college.
-Partial withdrawals may beapproved but the student must provide required documentation that demonstrates how a student's particular situation impacted some, but not all, courses.
-There is no monetary refund for a partial withdrawal. - Hardship withdrawals will be made effective after the 60% date in the semester so there will be no refunds.
-All students who request a hardship withdrawal are instructed to contact Financial Aid and the Bursar to be informed about changes to their accounts, if any. - Student must meet the Satisfactory of Academic Progress (SAP) in order to receive financial aid for future terms.
-Standards of Academic Progress is measured by having a completion rate of atleast 67% of all classes attempted, maintaining a 2.0 grade point average, or better, and not going over the maximum hours for their program.
-If a student is not meeting these standards, the student may submit an appeal with Financial Aid. - A student who files, or attempts to file, a fraudulent application for a withdrawal to avoid a failing grade or disciplinary action will be considered in violation of the Dalton State College Student Code of Conduct and subject to conduct charges.
+- Hardship withdrawals can be requested only after the official withdrawal/drop period.
+A student wanting to withdraw before midterm must follow the regular withdrawal procedure. - No hardship withdrawals will be considered for prior academic years.
+Academic years begin in fall semester and end in the summer semester. - Students are considered for hardship withdrawal only if they are making satisfactory academic progress (Grade of D or better in at least one class) prior to the last day to withdraw. - Hardship withdrawals are typically processed as total or complete withdrawals from the college.
+Partial withdrawals may be approved but the student must provide required documentation that demonstrates how a student's particular situation impacted some, but not all, courses.
+There is no monetary refund for a partial withdrawal.

+- Hardship withdrawals will be made effective after the 60% date in the semester so there will be no refunds.
+All students who request a hardship withdrawal are instructed to contact Financial Aid and the Bursar to be informed about changes to their accounts, if any. - Students must meet Satisfactory Academic Progress (SAP) to receive financial aid for future terms.
+Satisfactory Academic Progress is measured by having a completion rate of at least 67% of all classes attempted, maintaining a 2.0 grade point average or better, and not going over the maximum hours for their program.
+If a student is not meeting these standards, the student may submit an appeal with Financial Aid.
+Financial Aid can be contacted at finaid@daltonstate.edu. - A student who files, or attempts to file, a fraudulent application for a withdrawal to avoid a failing grade or disciplinary action will be considered in violation of the Dalton State College Student Code of Conduct and subject to conduct charges.

 There are individual situations which may cause students to believe they should receive a hardship withdrawal.
 Often, these do not rise to the level of hardship.
-Two of the more frequently cited circumstances are a lack of knowledge by the student about the mid-point of the semester deadline for dropping classes and transportation failures.
+Two of the more frequently cited circumstances are a lack of knowledge by the student about the midpoint of the semester deadline for dropping classes and transportation failures.
 Neither of these reasons constitutes the basis for approval of a hardship withdrawal.
 Other circumstances may exist which also fail to reach the hardship standard.